FlowFuse/node-red-dashboard/docs/getting-started.md

     Your browser does not support the video tag.
 </video>

-In the video above we see that in some cases, data is sent to just the client that triggered it (e.g. button clicks), and in others, the data is shared across all client sessions, e.g. the visualisation of slider value on the chart.
+In the video above we see that in some cases, data is sent to just the client that triggered it (e.g. button clicks), and in others, the data is shared across all client sessions (e.g. the visualisation of slider value on the chart).

-If you'd like to play with this example, here's the flow:
+If you'd like to play with this example, the flow is as follows:

 <FlowViewer :flow="examples['design-patterns']" height="425px" style="margin-bottom: 24px;"/>